IIIT-Sricity-FSD-2024-2028/12_StackBuilders/DomainExpertInteraction.md

 1. Wellness expert creates or proposes a live wellness session.
 2. Wellness expert submits a request to HR to conduct the live wellness session.
-3. HR reviews the live session request.
-4. HR approves the live wellness session request.
-5. Wellness expert generates the session meeting link using an external platform.
+3. Wellness expert generates the session meeting link using an external platform.
-6. Wellness expert enters the meeting link into the approved session details.
+4. Wellness expert enters the meeting link into the approved session details.
-7. Session information is saved on the platform.
+5. Session information is saved on the platform.
-8. Notifications are sent to employees about the live wellness session.

 Outcome:
 Live wellness session is approved, scheduled, and made available to employees.